henryhu712/grab-page/README.md

-Grab web page with Phantomjs
+Grab a full web page with Phantomjs
 ============================

-This project to use [Phantomjs](https://github.com/ariya/phantomjs) to render a web page as an image.
+This project to use [Phantomjs](https://github.com/ariya/phantomjs) to render a full web page as an image, including dynamic content.

 Usage
 -----